 (CommentLuv)

-WordPress has a native commenting feature that lets your visitors engage with your website or blog, post new comments, reply to existing comments and engage with your content as part of a social community.
+WordPress has a built-in commenting feature that lets your site users engage with your site, post comments, reply to existing comments and participate in discussions.

-You can expand the WordPress native commenting feature with a third-party plugin that integrates with social media, helping to share and spread your content around.
+You can enhance the WordPress native commenting feature with a number of third-party plugins that integrate with social media, helping to share and spread your content online.

-For example, a plugin like CommentLuv (Premium version) can help make your site more attractive to commenters by offering them a wider choice of backlinks if they tweet, like, or plus1 your content.
-This plugin will visit the comment author’s website or blog while they enter their comment and retrieve their latest blog posts, which can be included with their comment when they click the submit button.
+For example, with a plugin like CommentLuv (Premium version), you can make your blog more attractive to commenters by offering them a choice of backlinks if they like, tweet, or plus1 your content.
+This plugin will visit the site of the comment author while they type their comment and retrieve their last blog posts, which they can include with their comment when they click submit.

-(CommentLuv can attract more comments and improve user engagement on your website.)
+(CommentLuv can encourage a greater level of commenting and improve user engagement on your website or blog.)

 SocialLinkMachine